ROBERT WAYNE GARDNER

 WO1 Taggart majoring in education when he decided to enter the army Warrant Officer Aviator program.

-Bob began his Army training like all future Warrant Officer Aviators at Fort Polk, Louisiana, and was a member of WOC Class 68-39, Flight A3 in the 5th WOC Company at Fort Wolters.
+Bob began his Army training like most future Warrant Officer Aviators at Fort Polk, Louisiana, and was a member of WOC Class 68-39, Flight A3 in the 5th WOC Company at Fort Wolters.
 Bob's Flight Class Photo [click to enlarge - he's far right, second row].
 Assigned to the 281st AHC upon his arrival at the 10th CAB in Cam Ranh Bay, Bob wasted no time in establishing himself as a cut above the average pilot.
 Flying with the Rat Pack platoon he progressed quickly into an Aircraft Commander position and attained an Instructor Pilot’s rating in the H and C Model Hueys.
 He moved between the lift and the gun platoons, flying with distinction with Wolf Pack whenever he could.

 Bob was a regular in the Intruder’s runway football games, especially the ones in An Hoa as the runway there afforded the most room for the most spirited games.
 You did not want to get hit by one of Bob’s blocks.